-What better gift for Dad than something homemade from the heart.
-Kids will love to craft up a handmade gift for their favorite person.
+What better gift for Dad than something homemade from the heart, a perfect Father’s day crafts kids can make.
+They will love to craft up a handmade gift for their favorite person.
 Dad will love it too!
 Instead of going to the mall and buying something for Dad, try getting your kids to make something instead.
 It is more personal that way- plus it’s budget friendly!
 We’ve done the hard part and rounded up 10 crafts your kids can make for Father’s Day.
 Each one of these gifts is super simple and can be made in minutes.
 Perfect for those last minute moments before the big day.
 Read on for the details and links to the projects.

 10 Last Minute Father’s Day Crafts for Kids